-Under the act, a "transient hotel" is any hotel as defined in (1) above under former law, except that the act additionally specifies that the structure is specifically constructed to be a place where sleeping accommodations are offered for 30 days or less.
-An "extended stay hotel" is defined by the act as "any structure consisting of one or more buildings, with more than five dwelling units with provisions for living, eating, cooking, sanitation, and sleeping, that is specifically constructed, kept, used, maintained, advertised, and held out to the public to be a place where temporary residence is offered for pay to persons for a minimum stay of more than 30 days and a maximum stay of one year within the dwelling units at the structure, that is approved pursuant to a valid certificate of occupancy issued by the building official having jurisdiction as having all of the required dwelling unit features, and for which such valid certificate of occupancy indicates the specific rooms within the structure that can be used as dwelling units, and that is approved by the Fire Marshal for extended stay temporary residence purposes."
+Under the bill, a "transient hotel" is any hotel as defined in (1) above under current law, except that the bill additionally specifies that the structure is specifically constructed to be a place where sleeping accommodations are offered for 30 days or less.
+An "extended stay hotel" is defined by the bill as "any structure consisting of one or more buildings, with more than five dwelling units with provisions for living, eating, cooking, sanitation, and sleeping, that is specifically constructed, kept, used, maintained, advertised, and held out to the public to be a place where temporary residence is offered for pay to persons for a minimum stay of more than 30 days and a maximum stay of one year within the dwelling units at the structure, that is approved pursuant to a valid certificate of occupancy issued by the building official having jurisdiction as having all of the required dwelling unit features, and for which such valid certificate of occupancy indicates the specific rooms within the structure that can be used as dwelling units, and that is approved by the Fire Marshal for extended stay temporary residence purposes."
 (Sec.
 3731.01(A)(2) and (3).)

-"Residential hotel" under the act means any structure or structures consisting of one or more buildings, with more than five dwelling units, that are specifically constructed and approved through a valid certificate of occupancy issued by the building official having jurisdiction, as having both dwelling unit features for non-transient residence purposes and all of the transient residential occupancy features of a transient hotel in accordance with the residential group R-1 use and occupancy classification adopted by the Board of Building Standards, and that are kept, used, maintained, advertised, operated as, or held out to the public to be a place where non-transient dwelling units are offered for pay to persons for a minimum stay of more than 30 days.
+"Residential hotel" under the bill means any structure or structures consisting of one or more buildings, with more than five dwelling units, that are specifically constructed and approved through a valid certificate of occupancy issued by the building official having jurisdiction, as having both dwelling unit features for non-transient residence purposes and all of the transient residential occupancy features of a transient hotel in accordance with the residential group R-1 use and occupancy classification adopted by the Board of Building Standards, and that are kept, used, maintained, advertised, operated as, or held out to the public to be a place where non-transient dwelling units are offered for pay to persons for a minimum stay of more than 30 days.
 (Sec.
 3731.01(A)(4).)
-However, under continuing law, the Hotel Law does not apply to apartment buildings and other structures in which all of the units are residential premises (sec.
-3731.01(B)).

-The act adds the following defined terms to the Hotel Law:
+The bill adds the following defined terms to the Hotel Law:

-(1) "Temporary residence" means a dwelling unit accommodation room within a hotel used by its occupants for a minimum period of 31 days and a maximum period of one year but is not used as the permanent or principal residence of its occupants.

-(2) "Transient" means not more than 30 days.

-(3) "Dwelling unit" means an accommodation room within a hotel that contains independent provisions for living, eating, cooking, sleeping, and sanitation.
+- (1) "Temporary residence" means a dwelling unit accommodation room within a hotel used by its occupants for a minimum period of 31 days and a maximum period of one year but is not used as the permanent or principal residence of its occupants. - (2) "Transient" means not more than 30 days. - (3) "Dwelling unit" means an accommodation room within a hotel that contains independent provisions for living, eating, cooking, sleeping, and sanitation.
 (Sec.
 3731.01(A).)

-Types of guestrooms offered by transient hotels and extended stay hotels

-The act specifies that transient hotels may offer extended stay temporary residence guest accommodations within any dwelling units or transient sleeping room with dwelling unit features within the structure if such units or sleeping rooms are specifically constructed and approved as also being dwelling units with provisions for living, eating, cooking, sanitation, and sleeping.
+Types of guestrooms offered by transient hotels and extended stay hotels rooms are specifically constructed and approved as also being dwelling units with provisions for living, eating, cooking, sanitation, and sleeping.
 A transient or extended stay guestroom must be approved through a valid certificate of occupancy issued by the building official having jurisdiction.
 The certificate must indicate the specific guestrooms within the structure that can be used as dwelling units and such dwelling units must be approved by the Fire Marshal for extended stay temporary residence purposes.
 (Sec.
 3731.04(A).)